 Indirect Duty.
 An argument can be made that there is an implied requirement to fund reserves because boards have a duty to impose regular and special assessments sufficient to perform their obligations under the governing documents.
 (Civ.
 Code § 5600(a).)
 Setting aside sufficient funds to repair and replace major components is arguably one of those duties.
 In Raven's Cove v.
 Knuppe, the court held that the failure of the developer-controlled board to fund the reserves was a breach of the board's fiduciary duty.

 Fee Limitation Argument.
-A member of the Foothills Townhomes Association sued his association claiming that a special assessment to fund the reserve account violated Civil Code §1366.1 [now Civ.
+A member of the Foothills Townhomes Association sued his association claiming that a special assessment to fund the reserve account violated Civil Code § 1366.1 [now Civ.
 Code § 5600(b)].
 He argued that it "exceeded the amount necessary to defray the costs for which it is levied" because there was no requirement that reserves be funded.
 The court disagreed and ruled that replenishment of the association's reserve account was a valid basis for a special assessment.
-Plaintiff also argued the special assessment was unnecessary because the reserves could be funded incrementally over time.
+The plaintiff also argued the special assessment was unnecessary because the reserves could be funded incrementally over time.
 The court again disagreed:

 Whether the fund could have been replenished over time is irrelevant to whether the assessment exceeded costs for which it was levied.
 As a matter of law, an assessment does not violate Civil Code section 1366.1 merely because the costs could have been recouped incrementally.
 Nothing in the language of the statute suggests that is so.
 (Foothills Townhomes v.
 Christiansen.)

-Prudent Funding.
-Even though there is no mandate by the legislature to fund reserves, the prudent course is to fund reserves in accordance with the association's reserve funding plan.
+prudent funding. even though there is no mandate by the legislature to fund reserves, the prudent course is to fund reserves according to the association's reserve funding plan.

-Bank Loans.
-If reserves are underfunded and associations are faced with large-scale repairs, boards may have no choice but to levy a special assessment to raise the funds needed to make repairs.
-To lessen the burden on members, associations often seek bank loans that allow them to make immediate repairs but spread the cost over 3, 5, 7 or 10 years so members can more easily pay for the repairs.
+bank loans. if reserves are underfunded and associations are faced with large-scale repairs, boards may have no choice but to levy a special assessment to raise funds needed to make repairs. to lessen the burden on members, associations often seek bank loans that allow them to make immediate repairs but spread the cost over 3, 5, 7 or 10 years so members can more easily pay for the repairs.